A Better, Bolder Peace Corps

-At the same time, the Peace Corps community realizes and promotes ideas and policies that will make the Peace Corps not only bigger in the next fifty years, but also better and bolder.
+At the same time, the Peace Corps community realizes and promotes ideas and policies that will make the Peace Corps not only bigger, but also better and bolder.

 On a variety of fronts, there is activity to advance a better and bolder Peace Corps.
 The following outline provides an overview on some of the key developments that have been the focus of the Peace Corps and Peace Corps community.
 If you want to share your comments, you can contact us at firstname.lastname@example.org.
 You can also offer comments/suggestions directly with the Peace Corps by following this link.

 - Non-Competitive Eligibility: Included in the Senate Appropriations bill for Fiscal Year 2014 is the call for a report from the Peace Corps on the possibility of extending the length of non-competitive eligibility for federal employment for Peace Corps Volunteers.
 This language would need to be incorporated into a final bill.
 Contact email@example.com for more details and to find out how you can assist.